 Allen Ave has some interesting designs for those who are fans of sporting graphic prints on their bags.
 If you’re trying to avoid a feminine or masculine look for your bag, I would suggest this truly unisex looking accessory.
 It has a very simplistic look outside, only offering two pockets, but the inside has twelve pockets to store all your must-have baby items.

 The company does note that you can use this bag for work, school, baby items and more, so the bag does not offer the same sorts of staples like a changing pad, bottle holder, or stroller clips.
+To be honest, I store things like a Stroller Buzz Universal Stroller Rain Cover & Weather Shield in the stroller storage compartment anyway.
 Be sure to buy these necessities and stash them away in your stylish bag.